 Ideally, select a variety of yogurt that contains probiotics when preparing this dish.
 Probiotics can support the health of the gut microbiome and may help reduce inflammation in the digestive tract.

-For a quick lunch that’s easy to make and gentle on the stomach, try out this veggie and hummus sandwich.
+Try this veggie and hummus sandwich for a quick lunch that’s easy to make and gentle on the stomach.

 Pair with a fresh fruit salad, your favorite soup, or a simple side salad to round out your meal.

-This meal makes for a cozy and comforting weeknight dinner that can be cooked and served in a single pot for easy clean-up.
+This cozy and comforting weeknight dinner can be cooked and served in a single pot for easy clean-up.

-Plus, according to a 2020 study in 233 people with IBD, chicken and rice were among the most commonly identified foods associated with a reduction of symptoms.
+What’s more, according to a 2020 study of 233 people with IBD, chicken and rice were among the most commonly identified foods associated with a reduction of symptoms.

-In addition to being high in protein, tofu gives you an easy and effective way to bump up your intake of calcium, an essential nutrient involved in bone health.
+Tofu is high in protein and an easy way to boost your intake of calcium, an essential nutrient involved in bone health.

-Getting enough calcium in your diet is especially important if you have Crohn’s disease, as some research from 2020 suggests that IBD may be linked to an increased risk of osteoporosis and reduced bone density.
+Getting enough calcium in your diet is especially important if you have Crohn’s disease.
+A 2020 review suggests that IBD may be linked to an increased risk of osteoporosis and reduced bone density.

 Enjoy this tofu scramble with white toast or boiled potatoes and garnish with your favorite toppings, such as sliced avocado or fresh herbs.

-For a refreshing and flavorful lunch that’s low in FODMAPs (a type of carbohydrate), check out this salad.
+For a refreshing and flavorful lunch that’s low in FODMAPs, check out this salad.
 It pairs spinach, strawberries, and feta with a rich balsamic vinaigrette dressing.

-You can also try adding grilled chicken or baked salmon to ramp up the protein content even more.
+You can also add grilled chicken or baked salmon to increase the protein.

-This recipe combines tilapia with a variety of cooked vegetables, which are often recommended for people with Crohn’s disease because they are lower in fiber and more well-tolerated.
+This recipe combines tilapia with a variety of cooked vegetables, which are often recommended for people with Crohn’s disease because they’re lower in fiber and better tolerated than raw vegetables.

 You can also adjust as needed and swap out potential trigger foods, such as broccoli, for other veggies during flare-ups.

-According to one study from 2020, people with IBD have a 2.7 times higher risk of lactose intolerance, making it difficult for some to digest dairy products like milk, cheese, or butter.
+A 2020 review found that people with IBD are 2.7 times more likely to have lactose intolerance, making it difficult to digest dairy products like milk, cheese, or butter.

 If you have lactose intolerance or are limiting your dairy intake, these fluffy vegan pumpkin pancakes can be a flavorful addition to your breakfast rotation.

-In addition to being high in heart-healthy fats and other essential nutrients, this low FODMAP meal is incredibly easy to prepare, requiring just 5 minutes of prep time to come together.
+This low FODMAP meal is easy to prepare, requiring just 5 minutes of prep time to come together.

 Enjoy it as is, spread it on toast to make a sandwich, or pair it with crackers for a lighter lunch.